Upendrakumar23/DataEngineeringLab/README.md

 # 🗄 Database Initialization

-If the database and table are not already created, initialize PostgreSQL.
+If the database has not already been initialized, create the `employees` table.

-Connect to PostgreSQL:
+Connect to PostgreSQL.

 ```bash
 docker exec -it postgres-lab psql -U postgres -d de_lab
 ```

-Create the employees table:
+Execute the following SQL.

 ```sql
 CREATE TABLE IF NOT EXISTS employees (